What is the story behind chia?

 “Chia was once so treasured, the Aztecs used to deliver it to their king in homage.
 Aztec runners used to chomp chia seeds as they went into battle, and the Hopis fueled themselves on chia during their epic runs from Arizona to the Pacific Ocean.” – Born To Run

-Chia seeds come from the desert plant Salvia hispanica, a member of the mint family that grows in North, Central and South America.
+Our organic chia seeds come from the desert plant Salvia hispanica, a member of the mint family that grows in North, Central and South America.
 Consumed as early as 3,000 B.C., chia seeds were eaten as a grain, mixed with water, ground into flour, mixed into medicines, and pressed for omega-3 oil.

 These extraordinary seeds offer a complete nutritional profile of omega-3, balanced dietary fiber, complete protein, antioxidants and minerals.
 Chia really is one of the world’s healthiest whole foods!